Dolly Parton was born into a world on the cusp of seismic change.

 But with rides.

-It was designed by Dolly’s brother and decorated with the approval of her mother.
+It was designed by Dolly’s brother Bobby and decorated with the approval of her mother Avie Lee.

-It is Dolly inviting you in to see what life was like in a tiny mountain community in Sevier County in the 40s and 50s.
+The replica home is a gift from Dolly.
+It’s an invitation for visitors to see what life was like in a tiny mountain community in the 40s and 50s.

-The striking thing about it is just how so many people could inhabit that small space at the same time.
+The striking thing about it is just how so many people could inhabit that small cabin at the same time.

 The sign outside the replica reads: